-Delos, although is one of the smallest Aegean islands (6.85 sq.km), was in ancient times the most famous and the most sacred of all the islands because, according to legend, was the birthplace of Apollo, god of daylight and Artemis, goddess of night light - light for the Greeks were always very precious.
+Delos, although it is one of the smallest Aegean islands (6.85 sq.km), was in ancient times the most famous and the most sacred of all the islands because, according to the legend, it was the birthplace of Apollo, god of daylight and Artemis, goddess of night light - light for the Greeks were always very precious.
 Zeus then created a circle of islands around Delos to pay tribute to his children.

 Delos is located in the heart of the Cyclades, between Mykonos, Tinos and Syros and is a narrow piece of land with bare soil.
-On this island, in mythology, Apollo, came into the world, when here resorted Leto, chased by the jealous Ira, to give birth to Apollo and Artemis.
+On this island, in mythology, Apollo came into the world, when here resorted Leto, chased by the jealous Ira, to give birth to Apollo and Artemis.
 Delos was inhabited since 2,500 BC by Kares, Mycenaeans, and Ionians.
 The Persian invaders respected the sanctity of the island.
-In the 3rd century Delos passed under the influence of the Macedonians.
+In the 3rd century, Delos passed under the influence of the Macedonians.
 During the Roman period, Delos was not only a religious center but a bustling cosmopolitan island, with a booming economy.

-Delos will climb back from obscurity centuries until the 19th century, when excavations began in 1873 by the French Archaeological School, which continues until today and reveal a vast archaeological site, a real paradise for anyone who wants to study the religious and civic life of the ancient Greeks and Romans.
+Delos will climb back from obscurity centuries until the 19th century, when excavations began in 1873 by the French Archaeological School, which continue until today and reveal a vast archaeological site, a real paradise for anyone who wants to study the religious and civic life of the ancient Greeks and Romans.
 Delos survive today findings from the largest and most impressive organized settlements of Greco-Roman antiquity.

 Only for the day

 Visitors can do a quick passage of the various temples on the island.
 The small island is dry and rocky containing the largest, and most renowned, archeological record in the Cycladic Islands chain.
 Once heavily populated, these days it is preserved as an archeological environment with no people, hotels or tourist facilities of any kind.
 Visitors may enter the sacred island only during the day.
-Delos is under the protection of the Ministry of Culture and the stay on the island is prohibited after sunset.
+Delos is under the protection of the Ministry of Culture and staying on the island is prohibited after sunset.

 Dedicated to preserving and protecting Delos Island culture, the Archeological Museum of Delos was built on the north end of the island in 1904.
 The Archeological Society of Athens created five rooms housing some of the island's treasures.
 It was expanded in 1931 and again in 1972.
 The current museum houses statues from Delos as well as pottery from the prehistoric to late Hellenic eras.
 Also contained within the museum are common objects from past periods and everyday lifestyles that were found in typical houses.
-The exhibit continue to grow...
+The exhibits continue to grow...

-By boat: There are trips to Delos every day (except Monday because the archaeological site is closed).
-Of course if the weather permits (it should be understood here that the winter or with strong winds in the summer, things are very difficult, not only for visitors but also for employees and guards).
+Trips to Delos by boat take place daily (except Monday because the archaeological site is closed).
+Of course, weather permitting (during winter or when the winds are very strong during summer, things are very difficult, not only for visitors but also for employees and guards).
 Departure from the old port.